Skip to main content

 What Victorian Patients Can Do Now

-While waiting for reform, there are practical steps you can take to move toward ADHD diagnosis and support in Victoria.
+With GP prescribing reforms targeting September 2026, here are practical steps you can take now to prepare for faster ADHD diagnosis and support in Victoria.

 1